 The Canadian dollar had seemed to be settled around the 75c US level, but during Q2 edged up to 77c.
 (It should be noted that post Q2 an interest rate increase has driven the Canadian dollar even higher.
 It remains to be seen whether the increased cost of borrowing will have a negative impact on the Canadian economy.)

 There is little change in the banking sector, which is one of the bigger employers in Canada.
 The talent demands for the banks address areas such as regulatory changes, new product development, new service offerings and addressing the aging workforce.
 On the other side, new technology and offerings also displaces some of the roles traditionally found at the banks.
 The banks remain a good place to find employment, but increasingly the skills needed are specialised.

-The telecommunications companies are another big employer in Canada and are also very cost conscious.
-While they demand the best talent in order to compete, they are also careful about keeping employment costs under control.
+The telecommunications sector is another large employer in Canada.
+Like the banks, this sector is operating in an environment affected by new technological change, demographic pressures and regulatory change in addition to extreme competition.
+While they demand the best talent in order to compete, they are also careful about keeping employment costs under control, particularly as they are also acquisitive, which can mean a big focus on integration of acquired companies.
 Some of the drivers of demand here include the highly competitive nature of the business, investment in infrastructure, technological innovation and a need to plan for a retiring “Boomer” workforce.
-The recent purchase of Wind by Shaw might increase competition and potentially open up opportunities should all of the regulatory approvals go through.

 The Hot Client Demand.

-That was my look at the Canadian job market for the first quarter in 2016 and some of its influences.
+That was my look at the Canadian job market for the second quarter of 2017 and some of its influences.